UNCLASSIFIED (U)

 11 FAM 812.1 Creating a Discretionary Committee

-d.
-Once the Under Secretary for Management signs the charter, then the Department must “file” the charter.
-Filing the charter consists of mailing it to the Senate Foreign Relations Committee, the House Foreign Affairs Committee, and the Library of Congress.
-H assists with this process.
+c.
+Once the Under Secretary for Management approves and signs the charter, then the Department must “file” the charter.
+The CMO will notify the Bureau of Legislative Affairs to transmit a copy of the signed charter to the Senate Foreign Relations Committee, the House Foreign Affairs Committee, and the Library of Congress.
+The filing date also serves as the charter's official renewal date.

 11 FAM 812.2 Creating a Statutory Committee